Influencer marketing is one of the most receptive forms of digital advertising. Why? Because it’s not intrusive.

 As a result, influencer marketing is now a part of most marketing budgets.

 However, finding the right influencer partner can feel intimidating.
 Should you aim for big names with blue checkmarks or focus on micro-influencers?
-Should you pay, or send a free product, or both?
+Should you pay, send a free product, or both?

 If you’re not sure how to start with influencer marketing, here’s everything you need to know to discover the best creators for your Shopify store.